-The vehicle has one key for cab doors, ignition, and the optional sleeper luggage compartment.
+The vehicle has one key for both the cab doors and the ignition.
 Frame-mounted tool box locks and locking fuel tank caps each have separate, individual keys.

 To help lessen the chance and/or severity of death or personal injury in case of an accident, always lock the doors while driving.
 Along with using the lap shoulder belts properly, locking the doors helps prevent doors from inadvertently opening and occupants from being ejected from the vehicle.